regit/coccigrep/README.rst

     :Coccigrep Packet datalink set source-*.c

 First command will interactively ask you the value.
-Second one will search all dereference of the datalink attribut for Packet structure.
+Second one will search all dereference of the datalink attribute for Packet structure.
 The last one will look where the set operation is done on the datalink attribute of Packet.
 To get the list of operations on your system, you can run `coccigrep -L` or look at the list provided when input for operation is asked in interactive mode.